rluba/hamjest/doc/matchers.md

 	__.assertThat('Hello', __.is(__.falsy())); // Fails
 	__.assertThat(42, __.is(__.falsy())); // Fails

+### anything()
+Matches everything.
+It's useful as a placeholder when implementing matchers that take optional sub-matchers (eg. `throws`, `fulfilled`, ...).

 ### equalTo(value)
 Performs a deep comparison between the given and the tested value.
-See [_.isEqual](https://lodash.com/docs#isEqual) for for details.
+See [_.isEqual](https://lodash.com/docs#isEqual) for details.

     __.assertThat(25, __.equalTo(25)); // Passes
     __.assertThat(['A', 'B'], __.equalTo(['A', 'B'])); // Passes